 Midwives Granted GH¢150,000 Bail Each Over Alleged Baby Theft in Salaga Hospital

-• Two midwives appeared before a Tamale Circuit Court over a missing baby case
+• The two midwives accused in the Salaga baby theft case have appeared before a Tamale Circuit Court

-• The accused persons received a bail sum of GH¢150,000 each with two sureties
+• The accused persons, following their hearing, received a bail sum of GH¢150,000 each with two sureties

 • The court adjourned the criminal proceedings until July 9, 2026